 History, tourist information, and nearby accommodation

 There is a monument to Wolfe on the green, and the font at which he was baptised still stands in the 13th-century parish church of St Mary.
 Three of Sir Winston Churchill's grandchildren were also baptised here.
-In the St Katherine Chapel is another memorial to Wolfe, and several interesting brasses, including that of Revd Thomas Dye, thought to be one of only 2 brasses in the country depicting a Post-Reformation clergyman in full vestments.
+In St Katherine Chapel is another memorial to Wolfe, and several interesting brasses, including that of Revd Thomas Dye, thought to be one of only 2 brasses in the country depicting a Post-Reformation clergyman in full vestments.

 One very unusual feature is that there is not one, not two, but three royal coats of arms (to George III, Edward VI, and Elizabeth II).
 The Edward VI arms are the oldest of his reign in existence.